Getting out and about at university

 Guide Dogs: Friends and Family training sessions

-Find out more or sign up for a Friends and Family virtual training session here
+Find out more or sign up for a Friends and Family virtual training session.

 Guide Dogs: My Sighted Guide

 Guide Dogs also provides the My Sighted Guide service, pairing people who are blind or partially sighted with a trained volunteer guide to help them participate in social, leisure and fitness activities.
-The service increases independence, confidence and connection with the community – and for volunteers, the chance to learn a valuable skill to add to your CV and improving your own confidence and communication skills whilst supporting someone in your local community.
+The service increases independence, confidence and connection with the community.
+And for volunteers, it gives you the chance to learn a valuable skill to add to your CV and improve your own confidence and communication skills whilst supporting someone in your local community.
 Partnerships usually meet once a week.

-Check out this video about Sania, 23, and her sighted guide Alex: Watch here
+Check out this video about Sania and her sighted guide Alex: